1 Meter: HK double > light Immortal Spirit > HK double > Shadow Skull Splitter > Conqueror ender (59%)

 Skull Splitter is going to be your primary offensive special move.
 It is a safe on block move that covers massive screen real estate and leaves good distance between you and your opponent on block, giving Tusk the space he needs to operate.
 Medium and heavy Skull Splitter come equipped with Deflect windows so challenging them is risky, while light Skull Splitter looks a lot like Tusk's standing MP normal; all Skull Splitters cause sparks to fly when the sword hits the ground, which is how you can tell the difference.
 Canceling into Skull Splitter after fast long-range pokes like standing MK is great for harassing opponents.

-Immortal Spirit and its follow-ups are great for starting combos after Tusk has moved through a fireball.
+Immortal Spirit's three followups, Moosejaw, Collateral Damage, and Destroyer, are great for starting combos after Tusk has moved through a fireball.
 While he technically has low (Collateral Damage) and overhead (Destroyer) options after Immortal Spirit, in practice they are difficult to use as mixups, because the overhead is much slower than the low attack.
 However, while Destroyer is slow, it is notable for its ability to cover the entire screen.
 Especially if used after light Immortal Spirit, Tusk can space the attack from nearly full screen away and still be safe from most counter attacks.
 Destroyer is an opener so it moves into the combo system, but it also causes a stagger, so you can easily hit confirm after it with any attack of your choice.

 Tusk is a stagger monster.
 Standing MP and HP are very slow, massive buttons that cause chip damage on block.
 They are also notable because, outside of instinct, they cannot be special canceled.
 However, because they cause stagger, they leave you with tremendous frame advantage, which lets you connect an follow-up attack of your choice.
 Popular choices include light Skull Splitter, the two relatively fast Immortal Spirit follow-ups (Moosejaw or Collateral Damage), and both shadow Skull Splitter and shadow Immortal Spirit.
 Shadow Skull Splitter is largely preferred, and it works from surprisingly far away, at all ranges except the extreme tip of standing MP range.
 If you are scared it will be out of range, you can sacrifice some damage and default to shadow Immortal Spirit, which works from slightly farther out.
 Note that all of Tusk's stagger normals will trigger the combo system to start, so all follow-up attacks will be combo breakable.